-How our audit addressed the Key Audit Matter

-Our procedures included:

-- Evaluating the estimation of revenue and profit recognised on construction contracts, on a sample basis, by: - agreeing the contract sum to signed contracts; - understanding from management and project managers about how the percentage of completion was determined; - agreeing total budgeted costs to approved budgets; - obtaining an understanding from management and project managers how the approved budgets were determined; - challenging the reasonableness of key management judgements in preparing the budgets; and - challenging management's assessment of the Group's ability to deliver contracts within budgeted timescales and any penalty for late delivery of contract works by comparing the progress of the contracts against the terms stipulated in the contracts. - Assessing the reliability of the approved budgets by comparing the actual outcome against management's estimation of completed contracts on a sample basis; and - Checking the calculation of the contract assets/ contract liabilities.
+Key Audit Matter How our audit addressed the Key Audit Matter 2.
+Revenue from construction contracts and contract assets/contract liabilities Refer to notes 5(a), 6(b) and 22 to the consolidated financial statements Our procedures included: The Group provides construction service for municipal work and landscape construction and related services.
+The Group recognised contract revenue and gross profit of RMB1,594,568,000 and RMB137,288,000 respectively for the year ended 31 December 2020.
+As at 31 December 2020, the Group recorded contract assets and contract liabilities for construction contracts of RMB954,564,000 and RMB69,958,000 respectively.
+Evaluating the estimation of revenue and profit recognised on construction contracts, on a sample basis, by: agreeing the contract sum to signed contracts; understanding from management and project managers about how the percentage of completion was determined; Revenue from the construction contracts is recognised progressively over time.
+The Group measures progress towards satisfaction of its performance obligation using an input method based on the proportion of the actual costs incurred relative to the estimated total contract costs. agreeing total budgeted costs to approved budgets; obtaining an understanding from management and project managers how the approved budgets were determined; In the early stages of a contract, the Group is generally not able to measure the outcome of its performance obligation but expects to recover the contract costs incurred.
+Revenue is recognised to the extent of those costs until such time that the Group can reliably measure the outcome of the performance obligation.
+The determination of contract revenues requires significant management judgement and estimation. challenging the reasonableness of key management judgements in preparing the budgets; and challenging management's assessment of the Group's ability to deliver contracts within budgeted timescales and any penalty for late delivery of contract works by comparing the progress of the contracts against the terms stipulated in the contracts.
+Assessing the reliability of the approved budgets by comparing the actual outcome against management's estimation of completed contracts on a sample basis; and Checking the calculation of the contract assets/ contract liabilities.